After a year of worrying about inflation, investors have finally begun to collect themselves again.

-For the average American, the mere term causes flash panics.
-It conjures worries of a stagnating economy, rising prices, a falling dollar and an income that just can’t keep up with the cost of living.
+Whether inflation becomes especially troublesome remains to be seen, but it’s always worth watching.
+For the average American, the mere term “inflation” causes flash panics.
+It conjures worries of a stagnating economy, rising prices, and an income that just can’t keep up with the cost of living.

 But every economic event has winners and losers.
 Saving account yields may have been hurt by the Fed lowering rates after the recession, but fewer workers were laid off and investors enjoyed rising asset prices.
 The same is true of higher prices.